AUSAXS/AUSAXS/README.md

 # Todo
+ * [ ] EMFitter: We have a lot of measurements that fit their pdb structures really well.
+Try to generate maps from the pdb structures and see if they also fit their maps well.
  * [ ] EMFitter: Fit 12752, 12753 trypsin-activated
  * [ ] EMFitter: Base body cutoff values on map.
 Right now no performance improvement is gained for low densities.
  * [ ] EMFitter: Consider a smarter approach to determining what value to use for minimum bounds. (`determine_minimum_bounds` method)